25. Count ‘Em 88

 Artist: Ahmad Jamal Trio

-A little-known yet highly influential genre innovator, Ahmad Jamal’s lengthy solo piano vamps were early progenitors of modal jazz.
-You might even call him a visionary.
+Relatively unknown yet highly influential, Ahmad Jamal was an early progenitor of modal jazz.
 Count ‘Em 88 is his defining statement.
-This lo-fi recording finds the underrated songsmith at his absolute best — slightly left-of-center cocktail-jazz.
-Jamal plays his solos atop spare accompaniment and minimalist chord changes, which somehow results in an extremely relaxing and comfortable listen.
+Jamal vamps over spare accompaniment and minimalist chord changes, which somehow results in an extremely relaxing and comfortable listen.
+This lo-fi recording finds the underrated songsmith at his absolute best.

 23. Finger Style Guitar